-This paper examines different strategies used in teaching adults and children to read extensively.
+This paper examines different strategies used to Teaching Adults and Children to Read Extensively, Ibiere Ken- Maduako.
 Reading involves decoding information from a written text and ascribing meaning to the orthographic symbols.
-It is therefore, a psycho-socio-linguistic process involving the eyes, the brain and some other linguistic elements.
+Reading is therefore, a psycho-sociolinguistic process involving the eyes, the brain and some other linguistic elements.
 It suggests a form of interaction between language and the system of thoughts of the reader, who has to ascribe significances to the writer's intentions embodied in the graphic symbols, relating them to his own field of knowledge and experience.
 Consequently, reading is a process of social interaction between a writer and his audience.
-This study identifies the different strategies that are employed in reading: Survey reading;.
-Skimming and Scanning.
-The paper also listed ten principles that define a successful Extended Reading (ER) programme for second language adult learner, reading and agreed that.
-The teacher has a very significant role to play in the ER programme.
-The study concluded that reading is uplifting and is exposes one to different cultures, belief systems and experiences of people worldwide.
+This study identifies different strategies are employed in reading: a.
+Survey reading: surveying the material to be read, b.
+Skimming: To read something quickly to find the main ideas in it, c.
+Scanning: To read something quickly to locate specific information e.g. I scanned the list for your name, etc. The researcher also listed ten principles that define a successful Extended Reading (ER) programme for second language adult learners which include: • Reading purpose, • Reading Tactics, • Reading Materials and • Teacher Roles; the teacher has a very significant role to play in the ER programme.
+The study concluded that reading is uplifting and indeed it is because it exposes one to different cultures, belief systems and experiences of people worldwide.
 Reading expands the horizons of the reader's abilities and puts him a step ahead of others.
 The study recommended that Nigerian government should establish reading corners and class libraries.
 School libraries should be well equipped to sustain teachers Extensive Reading Programmes because an ER programme needs a well-equipped library to function well.